akoidan/pychat/README.md

   "AUTO_REGISTRATION": "if set to true, for non loggined user registration page will be skipped with loggining with random generated username.
-Don't use RECAPTCHA with this key", "PUBLIC_PATH": "Set this path if you have different domains/IPs for index.html and other static assets, e.g. I serve index.html directly from my server and all sttatic assets like main.js from CDN, so in my case it's 'https://static.pychat.org/' note ending slash", "ISSUES": "if true navigation bar will display link to reporting a issue page", "STATISTICS": "if true navigation bar will display a link to a page with statistics user by country", "GIPHY_API_KEY": "Api keys that is used to fetch gifs from https://giphy.com/.
+Don't use RECAPTCHA with this key", "PUBLIC_PATH": "Set this path if you have different domains/IPs for index.html and other static assets, e.g. I serve index.html directly from my server and all sttatic assets like main.js from CDN, so in my case it's 'https://static.pychat.org/' note ending slash", "ISSUES": "if true navigation bar will display link to reporting a issue page", "GIPHY_API_KEY": "Api keys that is used to fetch gifs from https://giphy.com/.
 Be aware, this key is gonna be exposed to frontend.
 So anyone can steal it.
 To get those sign up in https://developers.giphy.com/, create a new app and replaced with its key.", "GITHUB_LINK": "an external link to project source files, in my case https://github.com/Deathangel908/pychat .
 Set to false if you don't wanna see it in the navbar", "FLAGS": "if true, a user name will contain a country icon on the right.
 User names are shown on the right section of the screen",